 Dawn started teaching gymnastics when she was still in junior high school and has coached and managed programs in the Quad Cities, Mundelein and Peoria.
 As a coach, Dawn has seen many of her athletes win state, regional and national titles in gymnastics and tumbling.
 Many have gone on to receive scholarships and compete in college.
 She was elected to and served 10 years on the USA Gymnastics Illinois State Committee and co-founded the St. Jude Benefit Meet which donated more than a million dollars to St. Jude Children's Research Hospital over 20 years.
 The St, Jude Meet is still held every January in the Chicago area and Dawn remains an active volunteer for St. Jude.
 Personal awards include the Juanita and Dan Deeb Volunteer Service Award, the 25 Women in Leadership Award and the Volunteer Advocacy Award.

-Dawn and her husband John have three children, Ryan, Katelyn and Rachel.
+Dawn has three grown children, Ryan, Katelyn and Rachel.
 Their dog Ozzie is named after Ozzie Smith, the former St. Louis Cardinals shortstop known for doing a backflip before the start of each game.